 Bridge loans can provide several benefits to real estate investors, including:

-Flexible repayment terms: Bridge loans offer flexible repayment terms, which can be tailored to the investor’s needs.
+Adaptable repayment terms: Bridge loans provide customizable repayment terms, tailored to the investor’s requirements.

 Lower interest rates: Compared to other types of short-term financing, bridge loans generally offer lower interest rates.